Working with Kamala – and bracing for Trump: How Starmer is preparing for US election

 Ukraine

-So much of the work carried out over the last few months has been about getting funding for Ukraine fastracked and for Ukraine’s Nato application to be guaranteed.
-While Starmer has succeeded on 90 per cent of what he hoped there will still be doubts about whether it can be unpicked by Mr Trump.
+So much of the work carried out over the last few months has been about getting funding for Ukraine fast-tracked and for Ukraine’s Nato application to be guaranteed.
+While Starmer has succeeded in 90 per cent of what he hoped there will still be doubts about whether it can be unpicked by Mr Trump.

 Other issues

 Sir Keir will be worried about what Mr Trump may do in terms of the Middle East.
-While the US under president Biden has supported Israel, Trump’s rhetoric suggests he could go much further in helping Israel deal with Hamas – with potentially horrendous conseqences in Gaza.
+While the US under President Biden has supported Israel, Mr Trump’s rhetoric suggests he could go much further in helping Israel deal with Hamas – with potentially horrendous consequences in Gaza.

 Finally, there will be a major issue regarding trade.
-The Democrats were never going to give the UK a trade deal, but Trump might.
-On the other hand the isolationist president could easily go the opposite direction and impose much higher tariffs.
+The Democrats were never going to give the UK a trade deal, but Mr Trump might.
+On the other hand, the isolationist president could easily go the opposite direction and impose much higher tariffs.

 Trump’s visit to Farage in Clacton

-The final calculation for Sir Keir is on the impact a Trump presidency will have on UK politics and that in Europe.
+The final calculation for Sir Keir is on the impact a Trump presidency will have on UK politics and Europe.

 Over in Europe rightwing figures like Hungary’s Viktor Orban and France’s Marine Le Pen will also be hoping to get support from a Trump presidency.